WeblateOrg/weblate/docs/admin/upgrade.rst

 Upgrade from 3.x
 ~~~~~~~~~~~~~~~~

-If you are upgrading from 3.x release, always first upgrade to 4.0.4 and the
+If you are upgrading from 3.x release, always first upgrade to 4.0.4 or 4.1.1
-continue upgrading in the 4.x series.
-Upgrades skipping this step are not
+and then continue upgrading in the 4.x series.
+Upgrades skipping this step are
-supported and will break.
+not supported and will break.

 .. seealso::